roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  Crisp pushed the step aside and pushed Cori forward over the edge of the bench so that her tits hung freely over the other side.
 "Bring me that cushion or we're going to rub the skin right off her," Crisp said, pointing to one of the cushions on the outdoor chairs.
 Cruz brought it over and they laid it under Cori's belly, protecting her soft skin from the wood.

  Cho's ingenious design included several movable pieces of wood, one of which was a large, round pillar rising about four inches above the bench near one end.
 Crisp lifted Cori's legs and instructed Cruz to put the pillar under her hips.
 "Slide it up against the bench," he instructed.
 When Crisp let Cori's legs down, he spread them wide over the sides of the pillar, letting her feet dangle.
 Her ass and pussy were now sticking straight up in the air, her torso angled downward, laying across the bench.
 Cori started to slide forward, so Crisp and Sanders secured her ankles to two of the pegs with bungee cords, snapping the clips at the end of the cords around the heels of her stilettos.
 The cords would allow her enough movement to be pushed back and forth while being fucked and preventing her from sliding forward over the bench.
-Report_Story #2